MarcinWylot/OGDataFetcher/README.md

 </ul>

-Data is scraped from the Open Graph tags, if there are no Open Graph tags availablethe data is retrieved from HTML meta tags (e.g., title, description).
+Data is scraped from the Open Graph tags, if there are no Open Graph tags available data is retrieved from HTML meta tags (e.g., title, description).

 Run the endpoint